wp-plugins/post-index/readme.txt

 Tags: post, index, overview, list, reference
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: trunk
+Stable tag: 0.1

-Build an index usable in any page or post.
-The first version uses a defined category to get only posts of that category.
+Build an index of all posts found for a specific category and display it in any page or post.
+The first version is limited to one category which can be defined in the admin section of the plugin.

 == Description ==